Choosing the right food for your senior cat

 There are some diseases which may benefit from dietary changes, including:

-If your cat has been diagnosed with a medical condition, then please consult with your vet regarding a suitable diet.
+If your cat has been diagnosed with a medical condition, consult with your vet regarding a suitable diet.

 My senior cat won’t eat.
 What should I do?